 "I knew without a doubt I would become a fighter - I knew that the underdog can, and often does, win."

-When James ‘Buster’ Douglas stunned Mike Tyson in Tokyo almost 30 years ago the impact of the infamous heavyweight classic was felt worldwide, and, just under 2,000 miles away from the Japanese capital, the fight’s shocking outcome had just influenced a future boxing great to commit his life to the ring - the story of Manny Pacquiao was just about to begin.
+When James ‘Buster’ Douglas stunned Mike Tyson in Tokyo more than 30 years ago the impact of the infamous heavyweight classic was felt worldwide, and, just under 2,000 miles away from the Japanese capital, the fight’s shocking outcome had just influenced a future boxing great to commit his life to the ring - the story of Manny Pacquiao was just about to begin.

 When Pacquiao began to box seriously, he made the decision to drop out of school and move in with his uncle Sardo Mejia in a one-storey home in the southern Philippine city of General Santos.
 Mejia, a boxing fanatic, would become Manny’s first trainer and his introduction into the world of prizefighting.